rr-paras-patel/charts-1/README.md

 ## Notes
 - Make sure to use helm v3
-- Migrating from helm v2 to v3 https://helm.sh/docs/topics/v2_v3_migration/
+- Here is the link fro migrating from helm v2 to v3 <https://helm.sh/docs/topics/v2_v3_migration/>